Guolin-Yin/Guolin-Yin.github.io/README.md

 ---

+### Content vs. theme split

+- `content/` holds everything you edit frequently (`_pages/`, `_posts/`, `_projects/`, `_news/`, `_data/`, `_bibliography/`)
+- `theme/` contains the presentation layer (`_layouts/`, `_includes/`, `_sass/`) and only changes when you tweak the look & feel
+- `assets/`, `_plugins/`, `bin/`, and the repo root keep behaving as before (images/scripts, ruby helpers, and config)

+See `content/README.md` and `theme/README.md` for quick-reference checklists.
+Keeping content and theme files apart makes routine edits faster—open `content/` when updating the site and `theme/` only when touching code.

+---

 ### CV

 There are currently 2 different ways of generating the CV page content.
 The first one is by using a json file located in [assets/json/resume.json](assets/json/resume.json).
 It is a [known standard](https://jsonresume.org/) for creating a CV programmatically.
-The second one, currently used as a fallback when the json file is not found, is by using a yml file located in [\_data/cv.yml](_data/cv.yml).
+The second one, currently used as a fallback when the json file is not found, is by using a yml file located in [content/_data/cv.yml](content/_data/cv.yml).
 This was the original way of creating the CV page content and since it is more human readable than a json file we decided to keep it as an option.

-What this means is, if there is no resume data defined in [\_config.yml](_config.yml) and loaded via a json file, it will load the contents of [\_data/cv.yml](_data/cv.yml) as fallback.
+What this means is, if there is no resume data defined in [\_config.yml](_config.yml) and loaded via a json file, it will load the contents of [content/_data/cv.yml](content/_data/cv.yml) as fallback.

 [![CV Preview](readme_preview/cv.png)](https://alshedivat.github.io/al-folio/cv/)